jpenca/spinal-docs/README.md

 ## Hello World
 The 'hello world' of step sequencer programming is probably a 4/4 kick drum.
 Start with an empty pattern on the drum machine.
-Then type the following into the spinal interpreter, then hit Return:
+Then type the following into the spinal interpreter, then hit CMD+Return:
 ```
 trig bd 1^16'4
 ```